 - Choose soft, easy-to-digest foods.
-These include applesauce, bananas and rice.
-Avoid high-fiber foods such as beans, nuts and vegetables.
+These include applesauce, bananas, melons and rice.
+Avoid high-fiber foods such as beans and nuts, and eat only well-cooked vegetables.
 If you feel as though your symptoms are improving, slowly add high-fiber foods back to your diet.

 - Eat several small meals rather than a few large meals.
 Spacing meals throughout the day may ease diarrhea.

 - Avoid irritating foods.
 Stay away from spicy, fatty or fried foods and any other foods that make your symptoms worse.

 - Feldman M, et al. Other diseases of the colon and rectum.
 In: Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
 Accessed Jan.6, 2016.

 - Microscopic colitis: Collagenous colitis and lymphocytic colitis.
 National Institute for Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/microscopic-colitis/Pages/facts.aspx.
 Accessed Jan.6, 2016.